-We read, regarding that testing, that Satan will endeavor to lead astray all mankind, whose numbers will then be as the sand of the sea for multitude; but that many of them will choose evil and disobedience, with past experience before them, and unhampered by present weaknesses and blinding influences, we do not suppose.
-However, when God does not tell us either the number or the proportion of those found worthy of life, and those judged worthy of death (the second death), we may not dogmatize.
-Of one thing we may be confident, God willeth not the death of the wicked, but would that all should turn to him and live; and no one will be destroyed in that "lake of fire and brimstone" (figurative of utter destruction, as gehenna) who is worthy of life, whose living longer would be a blessing to himself or to others in harmony with rightcousness.
+We read, regarding that testing, that Satan will endeavor to lead astray all mankind, whose numbers will then be as the sand of the sea for multitude; but that many of them will choose evil and disobedience, with past experience before them, and unhampered by present weakness and blinding influences, we do not suppose.
+However, when God does not tell us either the number or the proportion of these found worthy of life, and those judged worthy of death {the second death}, we may not dogmatize.
+Of one thing we may be confident, God willeth not the death of the wicked, but would that all should turn to him and live; and no one will be destroyed in that "lake of fire and brimstone" (figurative of utter destruction, as gehenna) who is worthy of life, whose living longer would be a blessing to himself or to others in harmony with righteousness.

-That utter and hopeless destruction is intended only for wilful evil doers, who, like Satan, in pride of heart and rebellion against God, will love and do evil notwithstanding the manifestations of God's disapproval, and notwithstanding their experience with its penalties.
+That utter and hopeless destruction is intended only for wilful doers, who like Satan, in pride of heart and rebellion against God, will love and do evil notwithstanding their experience with its penalties.
 Seemingly the goodness and love of God in the provision of a ransom, a restitution, and another opportunity of life for man, instead of leading these to an abhorrence of sin, will lead them to suppose that God is too loving to cut them off in the second death, or that if he did so he would give them other, and yet other, future opportunities.
 Building thus upon a supposed weakness in the divine character, these may be led to try to take advantage of the grace (favor) of God, and to use it as a license for wilful sin.
 But they shall go no further, for their folly shall be manifest.
-Their utter destruction will prove to the righteous the harmony and perfect balance of Justice, Wisdom, Love and Power in the Divine Ruler.
-Such are called the "angels" (messengers, followers, servants) of Satan.
-And for such, as well as for Satan, the utter destruction (the second death) is prepared by the wise, loving and just Creator.
-And so, in the parable of the sheep and goats, the latter are called messengers or servants of Satan.
+Their utter destruction will prove to the righteous the harmony and perfect balance of justice, wisdom, love and power in the divine Ruler, Such are called the "angels" (messengers, followers, servants) of Satan.
+And for such, as well as for Satan, the utter destruction

+(the second death) is prepared by the wise, loving and just Creator.
+And so, in the parable of the sheep and goats, the latter are called the messengers or servants of Satan.